isomerpages/sciencecentre-emag/_stories/Environment/The Spectacular Snakes of Singapore.md

 according to <a href="https://www.nparks.gov.sg/-/media/wmd/for-advisories/snakes/an-advisory-on-snakes--booklet-form.ashx" rel="noopener noreferrer nofollow" target="_blank"><u>NParks’ advisory on snakes</u></a>.&nbsp;</p>
 <p>Snakes have adapted to Singapore's highly urbanised environments by travelling
 through drains and canals to hunt rats and other animals.
-These <a href="https://www.straitstimes.com/singapore/what-to-do-if-a-snake-sneaks-up-on-you-stay-calm-and-back-away-slowly" rel="noopener noreferrer nofollow" target="_blank"><u>ectothermic</u></a> (cold-blooded) creatures can be found basking on the pavement, however, they are generally shy, preferring to <a href="https://www.straitstimes.com/singapore/what-to-do-if-a-snake-sneaks-up-on-you-stay-calm-and-back-away-slowly" rel="noopener noreferrer nofollow" target="_blank"><u>retreat away</u></a> from humans.</p>
+These <a href="https://www.straitstimes.com/singapore/what-to-do-if-a-snake-sneaks-up-on-you-stay-calm-and-back-away-slowly" rel="noopener noreferrer nofollow" target="_blank"><u>ectothermic</u></a> (cold-blooded) creatures can be found basking on the pavement; however, they are generally shy, preferring to <a href="https://www.straitstimes.com/singapore/what-to-do-if-a-snake-sneaks-up-on-you-stay-calm-and-back-away-slowly" rel="noopener noreferrer nofollow" target="_blank"><u>retreat away</u></a> from humans.</p>
 <p>Singapore is home to <a href="https://www.ourwildneighbours.sg/our-wild-neighbours/snakes" rel="noopener noreferrer nofollow" target="_blank"><u>67 species</u></a> of